-Being approached by a member of the media
+Being approached by a member of the media outside the site.

 Politely refer the enquirer to the relevant media desk or ask for their contact details and pass them on to the Corporate Affairs Portfolio.
 See page 55 for contact details.